nstanger/tcsh_initialisation/terminal_profiles/iterm/README.md

+# iTerm configuration

+## Profiles

+The default profile in `default.json` uses the Homebrew installed version of `zsh`, but note that this is in different locations on Intel (`/usr/bin`) and Apple Silicon (`/opt/homebrew`) machines.
+The path will need to adjusted appropriately in the deployed profile.

-# iTerm Shell integration
+## Shell integration

-Typical prompts:
+Typical prompts for machines without native shell integration installed:

 1. `klow:~$␣`
 2. `nzougorg@nzoug.org␣[~]#␣`
 3. `[stani07p@rtis-infos-db-01␣~]$␣`

-## Report user & host
+### Report user & host

 To match 1 above: